probins/map-make/lib/registry/sources/Readme.md

 See Bing and OSM for examples of EPSG:3857, and others for other projections.

 Some sources require an API key.
 If this is the case, it should be in the options object passed to the `getLayers` function.

+`list.json` is a JSON array of entries in this registry, used by autocomplete on `add layer`.
+Entries added to the registry should be added to this list if they are to appear in the autocomplete list.